vmware-tanzu/graph-framework-for-microservices/docs/getting_started/DMUpgrade.md

 If prev_spec_branch is not provided then force will be set to true.

 ## What is backward compatibility check?
-It is a check performed to determine the changes performed on dsl during the datamodel upgrade have backward compatibility with existing crds.<br>
+It is a check performed to determine the changes performed on dsl during the datamodel upgrade have backward compatibility with existing crds(source of truth).<br>
 At build time :<br>
 * if "prev-spec-branch" is not provided, force will be set to true and build/crds dir will be the source of truth if present.
 * if "prev-spec-branch" is provided and artifact_repo is provided, force will be set to false and  source of truth will be the crds dir present in prev_spec_branch of artifact_repo provided